An Estimated 5,000 Attend Women’s March In Downtown Champaign

 Hudson also said she’s concerned is that Trump is “kind of a marketing genius.”

 “I don’t want him to set a precedent for our politics, that that’s how you get elected," she said.

 Dave Gaumer of Champaign attended the rally because he’s disturbed by a number of Trump’s policies, but the president's comments on global warming stand out for him.

 "That’s something that we can’t put off for four years, we can’t wait for him to decide that’s a good idea,” he said.
 “His daughter (Ivanka Trump) thinks it’s a good idea, hopefully she can change him.
 But that’s a critical issue.”

 State Rep. Carol Ammons (D-Urbana) opened the schedule of guest speakers by saying there was a "contradiction" with the U.S. electoral process, citing the fact that Hillary Clinton won the popular vote.

 "There is an attempt to sell us an oppressive regime," she said.
 "The regime of a Donald Trump that fills his cabinet with racists, and homophobes, and haters, and people that want to turn back the hands of time."

-University of Illinois sophomore Sanaa Khan is a member of the Muslim Students Association.
+University of Illinois sophomore Sanaa Khan also spoke at the rally.
+She is a member of the campus Muslim Students Association.

 Khan says when one's whole identity is reduced to one facet of who they are (religion, race, sexual orientation, or gender), it compels a person to stay strong.